Offshore Islands Development Act

 6. Development of culture.

-7. Development of transport and communications.
+7.Development of transportation and communications.

-8. Development of medical facilities
+8. Development of medical facilities and services.

 9. Development of tourism.

-10. Development of police administration.
+10. Development of police administration and fire services.

 11. Development of social welfare.